 Used coffee grounds are deemed useful for all plants that are acidic like blueberries, evergreens, azaleas, roses, camellias, tomatoes, avocados, and many other fruit-bearing trees.
 Coffee grounds contain about 2% nitrogen, about 3% phosphoric acid, and about 1% of potash.
 Coffee grounds are best used dried.
 Lightly scatter your grounds around your plants.
 It is strongly recommended not to scatter them thickly while they are wet as you’re risking some mold growth.

 Used Cooking Water as Homemade Plant Fertilizer

-The foods we cook release a lot of plant-healthy nutrients into the water.
-Water that you used to boil potatoes, vegetables, eggs, and even pasta can actually be used as a fertilizer.
+The foods we cook release amounts of plant-healthy nutrients into the water.
+Water that you used to boil food like potatoes, vegetables, eggs, and even pasta can actually be used as a fertilizer.
 But when using cooking water, ensure you let it cool before giving it to your plants.
 (That’s a no-brainer really, but worth mentioning.)

 Corn Gluten Meal – A Great Source of Nitrogen